 Troublesome 50s Part 2

-Likewise Star and Orion were improving their offerings.
+Likewise Star and Pantheon were improving their offerings.
 The Statesman was given Coupe and Sedan variants, as well as Convertible.
 A shorter wheelbase version of the Statesman, called the Freeman, was offered in Sedan and Wagon, while a sport coupe called the Sportsman was also added to the lineup.
-The latter two vehicles shared their chassis with the Orion Puma (Freeman - Sedan only), and Orion Ocelot.
+The latter two vehicles shared their chassis with the Pantheon Puma (Freeman - Sedan only), and Pantheon Ocelot.
 The Craftsman and Goodman trucks remained relatively unchanged, except for the optional 5.4 liter high torque V-8.